jpadilla/pyjwt/docs/api.rst

     Verify the ``jwt`` token signature and return the token claims.

     :param str jwt: the token to be decoded
-    :param str key: the key suitable for the allowed algorithm
+    :param key: the key suitable for the allowed algorithm
+    :type key: str or bytes or jwt.PyJWK

-    :param list algorithms: allowed algorithms, e.g. ``["ES256"]``
+    :param list algorithms: allowed algorithms, e.g. ``["ES256"]`` If ``key`` is a :class:`jwt.PyJWK` object, allowed algorithms will default to the key algorithm.

         .. warning::